dron12261games/.github/profile/README.md

 ### You can understand by the prefix in the repository name to see what is stored there:
 - `MOD-` - This repository contains the gameplay mod;
-- `WAD-` - This repository stores a map or an entire megawad;
+- `WAD-` - This repository contains a map or an entire megawad;
-- `RES-` - This repository stores resources I've created for later use in mapping or modding.
+- `RES-` - This repository contains resources I've created for later use in mapping or modding.
+- `SFT-` - This repository contains some software related to Doom.

 ### List of my projects:
 - Mods (`MOD-`):